-This family defines requirements for salt and nonce usage.
+This family defines requirements for salt, nonce, and other one-time value usage.

-FCS_OTV_EXT.1 One-Time Value, requires the TSF to use salts and nonces that are created by the TOE's deterministic random bit generator.
+FCS_OTV_EXT.1 One-Time Value, requires the TSF to use salts, nonces, and other one-time values that are created by the TOE's deterministic random bit generator.